The Tour de France is anything but easy to win. However, knowing when to draft & when to break off will definitely give you the upper hand.

 History Of the Tour De France

 Considered the most prestigious cycling event in the world, the Tour de France was the result of a desperate attempt to boost the sales of a local sports newspaper, L’auto.
 The paper was struggling to sell copies, so in 1903, Geo Lefevre, a cycling journalist, suggested that Henri Desgranges—the newspaper’s editor—to organize the first-ever Tour de France race.
+He said in subsequent interviews that he suggested a six-day race round France only because he could think of nothing else to say.

 The inaugural race consisted of riding a total of 2400 kilometers across the country of France in a period of 19 days.
 The race was so successful that the newspaper L’Auto continued organizing it every year.
 New routes and legs were added to the course, in order to make it more challenging for the participants and fun for the viewers.
 Within 5 years, by 1908, L’auto had doubled its sales.